How to Use the College Scorecard

 The Scorecard will generate a list of institutions:

 From there, you can select an institution to learn more about.
 Each school's dedicated page includes information about the school itself, stats on the student body, and data focused on school cost.
+This includes salary information of alumni that you can dissect by field of study.
 The financial aid and student debt figures, as well as the average annual cost, can give your family a sense of the financial investment required to attend that particular college.

 The compare tool within the College Scorecard allows you to select up to ten different schools and compare all reported facts and figures in a clear, visual chart.
 You can even email a link to the comparison to yourself or anyone else, in order to save your results.